walter-elizabeth/Missed-Benchmarks/Project Instructions.md

 What caveats should we consider?
 Do you believe this is a truly causal relationship?
 Or, if a predictive project, how well did you do and should we bet money / diagnose / rely on your prediction?
 Why does any of this matter to the decision-maker?

-## I will evaluate the following four elements of your project:
+## The following four elements of your project will be evaluated:

 1. Technical skills: Was the project easy?
 Does it showcase mastery of R for data analysis?
 (20%)